bitrise-io/mise-nixpkgs-plugin/nixpkgs-index/PLAN.md

 3. Evaluate the nixpkgs attributes in the checkout and read the version numbers
 4. Update the index file with the new data
 5. Move back in time by the step interval and repeat until we reach the configured limit

+### Optional: record store paths

+If `eval.record_store_paths` is enabled in the config, the tool will also evaluate and record the Nix store paths for each system defined in the config file.
+This allows users to fetch the exact store objects from a binary cache without needing to have a nixpkgs checkout and evaluate Nix attributes again.

 ### Implementation details